Ion Jardan

-Ion Jardan (born 10 January 1990) is a Moldovan footballer who plays as a right-back for Petrocub Hîncești.
-He also plays for the Moldova national football team.
+Ion Jardan (born 10 January 1990) is a Moldovan footballer who plays as a right-back for Moldovan Liga club Petrocub Hîncești.
+He also played for the Moldova national football team.

 Club career

 In 2013 Jardan signed a contract with Ukrainian Premier League side FC Arsenal Kyiv, but did not play any match for the main squad.
 After the bankruptcy of this club, in January 2014 he signed a deal with Romanian Liga I team FC Botoșani.

 International career

 On 14 June 2013 he made his debut for the Moldova national football team in a friendly match against Kyrgyzstan.